vishkid84/Workspace-showcase/README.md

 This page showcases all the workspaces added in by all users.
 All the details except for the comments is shown in each workspace.
 This serves as a quick look of each workspace.
 When clicked on the comment icon in each workspace, it takes to the detailed view of that particular workspace which has the image as background and also includes the comments along with the other details.
 Users can then exit out of this by clicking on the close button. <br>
 Pagination is added in the workspaces page so that all the results are not shown in one page.
 Only 9 results are shown per page. <br>
 This page includes a filter dropdown where they can filter the results by the workspace room.
-With this, only the results with the selected workspace room are returned. <br>
+With this, only the results with the selected workspace room are returned.
+There is no pagination for the filtered results but scroll-to-top feature is added to scroll to the top. <br>
-Another feature added in this page is sort ascending or descending by rating.
-This helps in a quick glance of the highest or the lowest rating.

 #### Add Workspaces page

 User needs to be logged in to access this page.
 If user is not logged in, it takes them to the login page. <br>
 This page has form with 5 fields.
 These fields are used to populate the workspaces. <br>
-I have used defensive design where users are given the choice to select only those in the list of dropdown. <br>
+I have used defensive design where users are given the choice to select only those in the list of dropdown.
+To avoid huge paragraphs as comments, the number of characters are limited to 300 characters.<br>
 For the image field, user needs to enter the image url.
 Users are given the option to upload the image to 'https://postimages.org/' and get 'Direct link' url to paste in this field.
 If they are uncomfortable in doing so, they can copy the url of a similar looking image from the web.
 Since the image acts only as a secondary source for the purpose of this site, it does not make a huge impact even if they don't enter their exact image. <br>
 Once user clicks submit, it creates a new workspace with the details provided and takes them to their profile page.

 ### My profile page

 User needs to be logged in to access this page.
 This page has all the workspaces added by the user.
 The UI is similar to the workspaces page.
-The sort button is added in this page as well.
+This page includes a sort button which provides the option to sort by the rating they have given for their workspaces.
+This could helpe a user make a comparison with their own workspace setups.

 ### Graph view